 Dust Collection

 And if it simply lands on the floor, it still leaves quite a mess to clean up.
-After a long day’s work at the shop, we won’t imagine you’d want to pick up a broom to tidy up the sawdust.
+After a long day’s work at the shop, I won’t imagine you’d want to pick up a broom to tidy up the sawdust.
 So, a dust collector for your cutting line is very important in a jigsaw.
 If it comes with an anti-splinter insert, it’s even better as it keeps your cut line cleaner.

 A dust collection system should be able to keep debris away from your line of sight and cut line while the quick blade works.
-Many of the best jigsaw models we have on this review have dust blowers, since they’re very convenient in keeping your workpiece clean.
+Many of the best jigsaw models I have on this review have dust blowers, since they’re very convenient in keeping your workpiece clean.

 Durability